-Data input to this algorithm in from the SSMIS instruments on board the DMSP satellites F16, F17 and F18.
+Data input to this algorithm is from the SSMIS instruments on board the DMSP satellites F16, F17, F18 and F19.
 The DMSP series satellites are in sun-synchronous polar orbits at an altitude of approximately 833 km.
 The instrument is a conically scanning passive microwave radiometer sensing upwelling microwave radiation at 24 channels covering a wide range of frequencies from 19 - 183 GHz.
 Data is collected along an active scan of 143.2 degrees across track producing a swath width on the ground of approximately 1707 km with 12.5 km scene spacing.
 This configuration is shown in Figure 1.
 Detailed specifications for the spacecraft and instrument are found in Northrop Grumman (2002).

 The channels consist of the following sets: Environmental sensor (ENV) - channels 12-16; Imager (IMG) - channels 8-11 and 17-18; Lower atmospheric sounding (LAS) - channels 1-7 and 24; Upper atmospheric sounding (UAS) - channels 19-23.
 Of these channels, the SSM/I equivalent channels include all of the environmental channels (12-16) and imager channels 17 and 18.
-Note that only the Tb from these seven window channels are intercalibrated with the other DMSP window-channel microwave radiometers (i.e. SSM/I and SSMIS).
-Detailed channel characteristics for all channels are shown in Table 1.
+The Tb from these seven window channels as well as the 150 and 183 GHz moisture sounding channels (i.e. channels 8-11) are intercalibrated to GPM GMI along with the other DMSP microwave radiometers (i.e. SSM/I and SSMIS).
+Detailed channel characteristics for all channels are shown in Tables 1-4.